top of page

 We anticipate the vast majority of leaders will be happy to welcome well-behaved dogs on short leads this year, but it will be clearly marked on the online programme so you can check in advance.

 If you prefer to walk solo with your dog, you can also use our downloadable Self-Guided Walking routes.
-These easy-to-follow pdf guides are available to download from our website from 1 September for the whole month, so check back soon!
+These easy-to-follow pdf guides are available to download from our website from 1 September for the whole month.

 Dogs